Vet Answers: Why Is My Cat Peeing in the Sink? How to Stop It!

 Identify and Treat Diseases

 I know your cat probably hates going to the vet clinic!
 But that’s a separate problem that can be overcome.
-But there is really no way to diagnose and treat urinary tract disease fully without a vet’s help.
-You always have the option to find a vet who can do a house call if that makes it easier.
+But there is really no way to diagnose and treat urinary tract disease without a vet’s help.
+You always have the option to find a vet who makes house calls if your cat gets stressed by travel.

 Here are a few more general tips I give to clients who are facing cat urination challenges: